elpenny/docker_kata/Exercise03/README.md

 ```bash
 docker stop web
 ```
-* This also removed containerr as it was sopecified in run command
+* This also removed container as it was specified in run command

 4. Running web server without any installation is nice but how to put our content in it?
-Answwer is: by using mounted volumes.
+Answer is: by using mounted volumes.
 This is special feature that lets Docker mount directory from host onto container.
 Make sure you are in Exercise3 directory in host terminal and run this command:
 ```bash
 docker run --rm -d -p 8080:80 --name web -v $pwd/site-content:/usr/share/nginx/html nginx:1.19.4-alpine